p/redis-dump-load/README.rst

     json_text = redisdl.dumps(encoding='iso-8859-1', pretty=True)

-The arguments should always be passed in as keyword, i.e, do not rely on the order in which the parameters are currently listed.
+The arguments should always be passed in as keywords, i.e, do not rely on the order in which the parameters are currently listed.
 Options take string values unless otherwise noted.
 The options are as follows: